harshitpathak18/RAG-ChatBot/README.md

 # QueryMate
 QueryMate is an AI-powered chatbot designed to extract insights from various knowledge sources, including websites, PDFs, and datasets.
 It provides users with instant answers, making data exploration and analysis effortless.

-## Features

-### 🔍 Multi-Source Knowledge Extraction
-- **Web Scraping**: Extract insights from websites by providing a URL.
-- **PDF Processing**: Upload and analyze PDF documents.
-- **Dataset Analysis**: Upload and explore CSV/XLSX datasets.

-### 🚀 Instant Answers
-- AI-driven responses for quick and accurate insights.
-- Query-based extraction from structured and unstructured data sources.

-### 📊 Interactive Data Visualization
-- Preview datasets with shape information and sample data.
-- View processed information in a structured format.

-### ⚡ User-Friendly Interface
-- Simple sidebar selection for knowledge sources.
-- Chat-like interface for seamless interaction with the AI assistant.

 ## Usage
 1. **Select a Knowledge Source**: Choose from Web, PDF, or Dataset in the sidebar.
 2. **Provide Input**:
    - Enter a website URL.